 Not only does making drugs illegal not only make them more harmful, it is also generally an anti-freedom stance.
 Fears of drugs are largely a result of misunderstandings and not scientific inquiry.
 As communists we aim for an emancipatory society, one based on the flourishing of human freedom through reason.
 We know that god will not punish us for sexual acts, and we also know that unsafe sex can have bad (even deadly) consequences.
 Through rationality we can express our capacities for pleasure, and drugs should be no different.
 If one wants to explore the highs and lows of drugs, it should an option open to them and be as a safe as possible.

-The left doesn’t exactly have a perfect track record on this issue; for example there was support for Prohibition for amongst Socialist Party Members and IWW members.
+The left doesn’t exactly have a perfect track record on this issue; for example there was support for Prohibition for amongst Socialist Party Members USA and IWW members.
 An argument for prohibition was that it would make workers more disciplined and less prone to domestic violence.
 Instead prohibition created a whole lumpen subculture of Cartels that was exceptionally patriarchal.
 “Real Socialist” states have failed to legalize drugs, which of course simply allowed for black markets to flourish more.
 On the other end, many “zones of autonomy” from the near civil war Italy experienced in the 70s became drug dens.
 Drugs can and do pose real problems.
 But the solutions are not illegalization, but rather simply making drugs openly accessible yet regulated for safety needs while making deeper social changes.

 People abuse drugs, to escape the alienation of everyday life and its traumas.
 They also use them purely hedonistically and harmlessly.
 Sometimes this hedonism is simply an expression of the truly empty pleasures capitalist society has on offer.
 Sometimes it’s good for its own sake.
 We are aren’t moral puritans of any kind.
 Moral ‘decadence’ is a scare-word of the bourgeoisie who want to keep society regimented and orderly.
 The search for some kind of moral “order” in the USA is a thread as old as the republic itself.
 And it has been an excuse to take away individual freedoms of the populace.
 There is no “public health crisis” created by kratom but rather a regressive step in drug policy which ultimately punishes the proletariat the most.

 Some would say communists should have nothing to say on this issue, that struggles at the point of production should be the point of focus, that issues related to politics not directly connected to this are a distraction.
 Often this is in the context of avoiding “dividing” workers by being a political partisan, sometimes it is simply a product of theoretical views of certain tendencies in marxism.
 Either way this economism tries to silence the talk of any form of political oppression than isn’t directly related to the workers struggle.
 Yet this is counter to the Marxist approach.
-Marxists fight not merely for economic demands but democratic demands that give more rights to oppressed groups and allow for democracy and political freedom in society in general.
+Marxists fight not merely for economic demands but democratic demands that give more rights to oppressed groups and for more democracy and political freedom in society in general.
 Yet we fight for these demands as marxists, never failing to point out their class dimensions.
 As Lenin said: